Baikal BK-N vs Baikal Giant+ A2000

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.

-Which is better for home mining, the Baikal BK-N or Baikal Giant+ A2000?
+For mining at home, should I pick the Baikal BK-N or the Baikal Giant+ A2000?

 The Baikal BK-N scores 36/100 on our Home Mining Score (vs 34/100 for the Baikal Giant+ A2000).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.